bytescout/pdf-co-api-samples/PDF To CSV API/JavaScript/Advanced Conversion Options With Rotated Input/README.md

-## PDF to CSV API in JavaScript with PDF.co Web API

-### How to apply PDF.co Web API for PDF to CSV API in JavaScript

-An easy to understand guide to learn how to PDF to CSV API in JavaScript.
-PDF.co Web API was made to help with PDF to CSV API in JavaScript.
-PDF.co Web API is the Rest API that provides set of data extraction functions, tools for documents manipulation, splitting and merging of pdf files.
-Includes built-in OCR, images recognition, can generate and read barcodes from images, scans and pdf.
+## PDF to CSV API in JavaScript using PDF.co Web API PDF.co Web API is the Web API with a set of tools for documents manipulation, data conversion, data extraction, splitting and merging of documents.
+Includes image recognition, built-in OCR, barcode generation and barcode decoders to decode bar codes from scans, pictures and pdf.

-Save time on writing and testing code by using the code below and use it in your application.
-If you want to know how it works, then this JavaScript sample code should be copied and pasted into your application’s code editor.
-Then just compile and run it.
-Updated and detailed documentation and tutorials are available along with installed PDF.co Web API if you'd like to learn more about the topic and the details of the API.

-Our website gives free trial version of PDF.co Web API.
-It includes all these source code samples with the purpose to assist you with your JavaScript application implementation.

 ## REQUEST FREE TECH SUPPORT